 Peter is able to capture the essence of the place he visits rather than just snap of the whole scene.
 In this way the viewer can feel some connection with what he experiences.

 Printing his work involves a range of processes: he prints his own work up to A3+ size; a printer in Melbourne does his larger prints and glass prints.
-Printing on glass provides a luminance and depth not possible on on paper.
-Just take a look and you will see what he means.
+Printing on glass provides a luminance and depth not possible on paper.

 Peter also runs one day photography workshops in Kyneton and a five week lecture series at Macedon Ranges Community Education Centre, Gisborne on photography with a separate series on an introduction to image processing.